vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works.md

 }
 ```

-As you can see there are some benefits we have achieved using virtual keywords are
+As you can see there are some benefits we have achieved using virtual keywords are:
 1. **Run time polymorphism**: Behavioural functions will be identified at runtime & would be called by their type like if `protocol` is wifi then execute `wifi_t::authenticate()` & `wifi_t::connect()`.
 2. **Reusability of code**: Observe `makeConnection` function there is only single call to behavioural functions we have removed redundant code from main.
 3. **Code would be compact**: Observe earlier `main` function & newer one.